USDA’s FoodAPS: Providing Insights Into U.S. Food Demand and Food Assistance Programs

 The Food-Spending Patterns of Households Participating in the Supplemental Nutrition Assistance Program: Findings From USDA's FoodAPS , by Laura Tiehen, Constance Newman, and John A. Kirlin, ERS, August 2017

 Where Households Get Food in a Typical Week: Findings from USDA’s FoodAPS , by Jessica E. Todd and Benjamin Scharadin, ERS, July 2016

 Comparing National Food Acquisition and Purchase Survey (FoodAPS) Data With Other National Food Surveys’ Data , by Dawn Marie Clay, Michele Ver Ploeg, Alisha Coleman-Jensen, Howard Elitzak, Christian A. Gregory, David Levin, Constance Newman, and Matthew P. Rabbitt, ERS, July 2016

 Where Do Americans Usually Shop for Food and How Do They Travel To Get There?
 Initial Findings from the National Household Food Acquisition and Purchase Survey , by Michele Ver Ploeg, Lisa Mancino, Jessica E. Todd, Dawn Marie Clay, and Benjamin Scharadin, ERS, March 2015

-FoodAPS National Household Food Acquisition and Purchase Survey , by Elizabeth Larimore, Elina T. Page, and John A. Kirlin, USDA, Economic Research Service, January 2018
+FoodAPS National Household Food Acquisition and Purchase Survey , by Elizabeth Larimore and Elina T. Page, USDA, Economic Research Service, March 2018

 Most U.S. Households Do Their Main Grocery Shopping at Supermarkets and Supercenters Regardless of Income , by Rosanna Mentzer Morrison and Lisa Mancino, USDA, Economic Research Service, August 2015